Monday, 26 February 2018

 What is Leaf Node ?

-Leaf Node is a node having both left and right child nodes of it are NULL.
+A leaf node is a node whose left and right child nodes are both NULL

 In the above Tree, Nodes 5, 8 and 14 doesn't have left and right child nodes.
 There are 3 leaf nodes in the given BST.